 - 19% are seniors aged 65+

 Learn about the impact of Midwest Food Bank from our food recipients:

 “Our hope is to help bridge the gap between prosperity and poverty in our community.”

-–David Kieser, Founder and President
+–David Kieser, Founder, and National Board President

-If you are a not-for-profit agency or food pantry that would like help from Midwest Food Bank, we've made it easy to start the conversation with an online interest form.
+If you are a nonprofit agency or food pantry that would like help from Midwest Food Bank, we've made it easy to start the conversation with an online interest form.
 We look forward to hearing from you.